mbrt/keygen-post/post.md

 # Keygenning with KLEE
 In the past weeks I enjoyed working on reversing a software (don't ask me the name), to study how serial numbers are validated.
-The story the user has to follow is the same for many others: download the trial, pay, get the serial number, use it in the annoying nag screen to get the fully functional version.
+The story the user has to follow is pretty common: download the trial, pay, get the serial number, use it in the annoying nag screen to get the fully functional version of the software.

 Since my purpose is to not damage the company developing the software, I will not mention the name of the software, nor I will publish the final key generator in binary form, nor its source code.
 My goal is instead to study a real case of serial number validation, and to highlight its weaknesses.